teo-cozma/Javascript/README.md

 - What are the next steps ?

 - Issues :
     - Figuring out how to center elements !!!!!!!
-(Had to refresh my memory, again)
+(Had to refresh my memory, again).
     - How to disable a button using Javascript : coding difficulties.
     - Save and Load not working with the multiplier.
     - Unable to continue using Sass due to compiling issues into the main CSS.
 So back to styling with vanilla CSS.